ekalin/kalendar/README.md

 ## Features

 * No advertising.
 Free and Open Source.
-* Displays events from your calendars and task lists for the selected period.
+* Displays events from selected calendars and task lists.
+* Select how far ahead to display events (one week, one month, etc.).
 Optionally shows past events.
 * Automatically updates when you add/delete/modify an event.
 Or you may update the list instantly.
-* Select only the calendars and task lists that you want to see in the widget.
-* Create several widgets, if you need.
-Each widget has its own settings, including layouts, filters, and selected calendars and task lists.
-* Customize colors of the widget background and texts.
-* Scroll through the list of upcoming events.
-* Customize the text size of the widget.
+* Customize colors and text size of the widget.
-* Fully resizable widget with two alternative layouts.
+* Fully resizable widget with two alternative layouts and layout customizations.
-* Layout customizations.
-* Indicators for alerts and recurring events.
 * Lock time zone when travelling to different time zones.
 * Backup and restore settings, cloning widgets on the same or different devices.
 * Android 4.4+ supported.
 Supports Android tablets.